 Should Drunk Driving Laws Be Stricter?

 Many argue that New Jersey needs more stringent laws to keep repeat offenders from driving drunk.
-In New Jersey, repeat offenders face exorbitant fines.
-In other states, repeat offenders will face more jail time.
-New Jersey is one of a few states in the country that does not consider drunk driving a criminal offense, and the state places more focus on monetary sanctions rather than jail time.
+In New Jersey, repeat offenders face exorbitant fines while, in other states, repeat offenders will face more jail time.
+New Jersey is one of a few states in the country that does not consider drunk driving a criminal offense and the state places more focus on monetary sanctions rather than jail time.
 These fines, fees, and surcharges have increased in recent years.
 By contrast, in states such as Pennsylvania, repeat offenders can be put in prison for up to two years.
-Under New Jersey law, third time offenders face up to 180 days in jail, and part of this term can be served in rehab.
+Under New Jersey law third time offenders face up to 180 days in jail and part of this term can be served in rehab.
 New Jersey DWI offenders are also not afforded the right to a trial by jury because drunk driving is not considered a criminal offense in New Jersey.
-Attorneys for the State argue that the penalties for DWI offenses are not punitive, do not make the offense a crime, and that holding jury trials for DWI cases will overburden the state's court system.
+Attorneys for the State argue that the penalties for DWI offenses are not punitive enough, do not make the offense a crime, and that holding jury trials for DWI cases will overburden the state's court system.

 Speak with a DWI Defense Lawyer